pacak/cargo-show-asm/README.md

 You can start by running `cargo asm` with no parameters - it will suggests how to narrow the search scope - for workspace crates you need to specify a crate to work with, for crates defining several targets (lib, binaries, examples) you need to specify exactly which target to use.
+In a workspace `cargo asm` lists only workspace members as suggestions but any crate from workspace tree is available.

-Once `cargo asm` focues on a single target it will compile it producing assembly file and will try to list of available public functions:
+Once `cargo asm` focues on a single target it will run rustc producing assembly file and will try to list of available public functions:

 ```ignore